 Allah (subḥānahū wa ta‘ālā) says: “For every Ummah (religious community) We prescribed the act of sacrifice, so that they may invoke the name of Allah over the livestock He provided for them: So, your God is One God, so submit to Him Alone…” (22:34) Dhikr is the hallmark of the qurbānī and these blessed days.

 Qurbānī should make us glorify Allah (subḥānahū wa ta‘ālā) for having guided us to Islam and for giving us the ability to remember Him and to perform the rites of sacrifice.
 Allah says: “He has subjugated them to you in this way so that you may glorify Allah for having guided you…” (22:37)

 4. Qurbani gives us an opportunity to thank Allah and celebrate ʿEid.

 Allah (subḥānahū wa ta‘ālā) says: “We have made camels part of the symbols of Allah for you.
 There is much good in them for you, so invoke Allah’s name over them as they are lined up for sacrifice.
-Then when they have fallen down dead, feed yourselves and those who do not ask, as well as those who do.
+Then when they have fallen down dead, eat from it, and feed those who do not ask, as well as those who do.
 We have subjugated them to you in this way so that you may be thankful.”
 (22:36)